Stay up to date with notifications from The Independent

 Your support helps us to tell the story

-Garth Brooks has been accused of sexual assault and battery in a lawsuit brought by a woman who says she worked as a hairstylist and makeup artist for the singer.
+Garth Brooks has been accused of rape and battery in a lawsuit brought by a woman who says she worked as a hairstylist and makeup artist for the singer.

-Brooks, 62, is one of country music’s biggest stars.
+Brooks, 62, who is one of country music’s biggest stars, has denied the allegations.

-CNN reports that the complaint, which was filed in a state court in California on Thursday October 3, contains the allegation that Brooks raped the woman in a hotel suite during a work trip.
+The complaint, which was filed in a state court in California on October 3, contains the allegation that Brooks raped the woman in a hotel suite during a work trip.
+CNN was first to report the lawsuit.

-She claims that in May 2019 she travelled with Brooks to Los Angeles on his private jet.
+She claimed that in May 2019 she traveled with Brooks to Los Angeles on his private jet.

 She alleges that Brooks raped her, and that on subsequent occasions he physically groped her and made “repeated remarks” about “having a threesome” with his wife.